SourCherries/auto-face-align/results/README.md

 <!-- expression = ["an", "ca", "di", "fe", "ha", "ne", "sa", "sp"] -->

 Distributions of landmarks (red ellipses) overlaid on mean of GPA-aligned images of emotionally expressive faces.
 Unlike in the previous figure, alignments for these faces were based only on eye landmarks.
 [a to h] corresponds to anger, calm, disgust, fear, happy, neutral, sad, and surprised for closed mouth expressions.
 There was only 1 face available for closed-mouth surprise so that category has been excluded. [i to p] corresponds to anger, calm, disgust, fear, happy, neutral, sad, and surprised for open mouth expressions.

-***TO DO***
-Comments on results for NIM?
+As can be seen by the size of red ellipses around the eyes and the strong local contrast of eyes in the mean faces, AFA does an excellent job of aligning by eye landmarks alone.
+As expected from common experience, landmark variability is largest around the mouth.

 ## References
 >Burton, A. M., White, D., & McNeill, A. (2010).
 The Glasgow Face Matching Test.
 Behavior Research Methods, 42(1), 286–291. https://doi.org/10.3758/BRM.42.1.286